Introduction to Microsoft Word 2019/Office 365

 Typing and Navigation

-The whole purpose of Word is to let you create and edit text, so in this lesson, we'll go over the basics of moving the Insertion Pointer, or Cursor, and deleting text.
+The whole purpose of Word is to let you create and edit text, so in this lesson, you'll go over the basics of moving the Insertion Pointer, or Cursor, and deleting text.
 Pressing the BACKSPACE and DELETE keys can delete text one character at a time.
 The keyboard lets you move the cursor one character, one word, or one line at a time.
 The mouse lets you quickly move the cursor and scroll through large documents far faster than the keyboard.
 By knowing the pros and cons of navigating through a document with the keyboard and mouse, you can use both to help you work faster in Word.

 After you've typed some text in a Word document, you may need to edit that text.
 The easiest way to edit is to delete individual characters using the BACKSPACE or DELETE keys.
 Another option is using Word's Overtype mode by typing over text you no longer need.
 If you ever delete anything by mistake, don't panic!
 Word's handy Undo and Redo commands retrieve unintentionally deleted text.
 You may also want to delete large chunks of text.
 Use your keyboard or mouse in tandem with the BACKSPACE or DELETE keys to efficiently remove entire sections of text.
 By learning how to delete text and undo mistakes, you can edit your documents quickly using Word.